OpenRiak/riak_kv/docs/QueryAPI.md

 - A string returned from a previous query constrained by max_results, used to indicate the starting point for the next page of results.

 substitutions (optional)
 - An array of key/value pairs that match string that are referred to in queries to substitution values that should replace those keys in the query. e.g. {"low_dob" : "19550301", "high_dob" : "19560630"} can be passed as substitutions to populate an evaluation of "$dob" BETWEEN ":low_dob" AND ":high_dob".
+The values of substitutions should all be strings.

 timeout (optional)
 - The timeout in seconds to wait for the query to complete, before a timeout error is returned.